 The Bottom Line

-Your mid-level architect resume should show what you've accomplished, not just what you've done.
-Focus on impact, use numbers, and keep it clean and ATS-friendly.
+Write your mid-level architect resume as if you are pitching yourself for a specific role.
+That level of focus is what gets callbacks.
 When you're ready, use our free resume builder to create a polished, professional resume in minutes.

 Average Salary: $80,000 - $110,000 | Job Outlook: Growing 3% through 2030